shashank588/shashank588/README.md

 </p>

  ### About me:
-- 🔭 I’m currently learning : Machine Learning
+- 🔭 I’m currently learning : Machine Learning , Natural language processing, Data science
 - 🌱 I’m currently pursuing : Post Graduate Certification in ML & NLP from IIIT Bangalore
 - 👯 I’m looking to collaborate with companies on ML and NLP Projects
 - 📫 How to reach me: gangushashank@outlook.com